Market update: August 2022

 “Our responsibility to ensure price stability is unconditional.”

-- Jerome Powell, Chairman Federal Reserve
+- Jerome Powell, Chairman of the Federal Reserve

-Best fund performance in August 2022:
+Best fund performances in August 2022:

 Northern Trust Emerging Markets Custom ESG Equity Index Fund +1.02%